-$^{^{3}}$ Glen Lauder and Phillip Barker of Cultivate Partners district at a time, the Group brought all its focus to the available information, to maps and local knowledge.
+The Group found its way into early agreement on its way of working.
+We recorded some of these in the kete of principles (see below).
+We include an Appendix on Methodology and Resources (Appendix 3).
+We would ground-truth the work where feasible, with field inspections and requests for information from Council or from member's immediate networks, to add to our already considerable local knowledge.
+Taking a part of the district at a time, the Group brought all its focus to the available information, to maps and local knowledge.
 We formed an initial working view, with a willingness to revisit and iterate our approach.
 We grew in our understanding of the task as well as the landscape, and of different ways of describing our agreements (and differences).
 Through bringing iteration and rigour, and an enduring generosity (or at least, endurance) the Group stayed together on the task.
+This process of ground-truthing and discussion was a substantial commitment of time and energy by the Small Working Group.
+This process ultimately took over three years, and over two dozen meetings, many whole-day or two days long, and site-visits right across Golden Bay and the Northwest Coast during and between meetings.
+Between meetings members engaged in research as well as receiving views from the community through many conversations.